brucemack/kc1fsz-rc1/README.md

 ![CTCSS Filter](docs/ctcss-filter-3.jpg)

-The 127 tap filter should work fine for the purposes of CTCSS filtering.
+This 127 tap filter should work fine for the purposes of CTCSS filtering.

 Technical Notes on CTCSS Tone Detection